mppeyton/Motif_Detectives/README.md

 Brianda Lopez Aviña / Marleny García Lozano / Bana Abolibdeh / Chrissi Heil / Mina Peyton / Aparna Thomas

-directed by TA Cynthia Cardinault (Centro de Investiogacion Cientifica de Yucatán)
+Collaboration TA Cynthia Cardinault (Centro de Investiogacion Cientifica de Yucatán)

 ## Description
 The purpose of this project is to offer the user a program to identify an specific motif/consensus sequence, a.k.a transcription factor binding site, on their organism genome of interest.